Sell On Your Terms I No Fees I Any Condition

 A landlord posting an eviction notice on a wooden door, demonstrating the first step in the eviction process in Ohio without a lease.
 The notice outlines the legal requirements for tenants to vacate the property, highlighting compliance with Ohio landlord-tenant laws.

-Reasons for Eviction Without a Lease in Ohio
+Common Reasons to Evict a Tenant Without a Lease in Ohio

 Step 1: Serve a Notice to Vacate

-To ensure your notice meets legal standards, you can refer to a sample Notice to Vacate.
-This document should be delivered in person, posted at the property, or sent via certified mail to be legally recognized.
+Notices must be delivered in person, posted on the premises, or sent via certified mail to be legally valid.

 Step 2: File an Eviction Complaint